Suwayomi/Suwayomi-JUI/README.md

 Make sure that if you used an installer, that you have at least Java 8 installed.

 ## Support and help
-Join Tachidesk's [discord server](https://discord.gg/DDZdqZWaHA) to hang out with the community and receive support and help.
+Join Suwayomi's [discord server](https://discord.gg/DDZdqZWaHA) to hang out with the community and receive support and help.

 ## Building from source
 ### Prerequisite: Software dependencies
 You need this software packages installed in order to build this project:
 - Java Development Kit and Java Runtime Environment version 17, this can be handled by IntelliJ
 ### Building a jar for your OS
-Run `./gradlew packageUberJarForCurrentOS`, the resulting built jar file will be `build/compose/Tachidesk-JUI-os-arch-X.Y.Z.jar`.
+Run `./gradlew packageUberJarForCurrentOS`, the resulting built jar file will be `build/compose/Suwayomi-JUI-os-arch-X.Y.Z.jar`.

 ### Running without package
 Run `./gradlew run`, JUI will build and run.
 Use this for debugging and development purposes.